simplegeo/barker/README.rst

 output JSON.
 Clive loads these pods on the fly to output (JSON-formatted) information about a given host.

 For now that is all, but there is definitely more to come!
+Clive is under active development and will change very frequently.
+Don't use it yet!

 Installation
 ============